happywang23/getting-started/README.md

 - Follow the instructions shown in this video [https://youtu.be/V76maDEsl-8](https://youtu.be/V76maDEsl-8)
 - The examples repostiory is available here: [https://github.com/CS3281-2016/examples](https://github.com/CS3281-2016/examples).
 - The lecture notes are located at https://github.com/CS3281-2016/lectures

+# Step 6 - Watch Repositories

+You should add the lectures, getting_started and examples repository to your watch list once you have been added to the organization.
+Review the documentation about watching repositories at https://help.github.com/articles/watching-repositories/.
+Once the watch is configured you will get notifications when we push any update to the lectures or the examples repository.